jeffawx/quarkus-ext-test/README.md

 # quarkus-ext-test

-`./gradlew test` fails: `No config found for interface demo.HelloConfig`
+`./gradlew test` fails: `No config found for interface demo.HelloConfig`, not expected

-But if publish the jar by `./gradlew publishToMavenLocal -x test`, go to `application` folder, run
+But if publish the jar by `./gradlew publishToMavenLocal -x test`, go to `test-app` folder, run

 ```
 ./gradlew quarkuDev